Smart Grid: Powering a Decarbonized Future Together

 In the coming decade, integrating more volatile renewables into the electrical grid will present challenges.
 Nothing less than creative thinking and transformative ideas from innovators, incumbents and governments will get us to our goals.
 This plenary session will outline what a future smart grid will look like and assess the technical, market and regulatory challenges in decarbonizing the electrical grid.

-- Molly Web, Founder, Energy Unlocked
+- Molly Webb, Founder, Energy Unlocked

-- James Johnson, CEO, Piclo
+- James Johnston, CEO, Piclo

-- David Shipworth, Professor, UCL Clean Growth Fund
+- David Shipworth, Professor, UCL

 10:45-11:05 Randomized Networking